gcccheng/oogway/index.md

 <a href="https://www.uio.no/tjenester/it/forskning/kompetansehuber/uio-ai-hub-node-project/it-resources/"> AI at UiO </a>

 ## Projects

-Integrate Active Directory and Linux Environments
+Intergrate Linux to Windows Domain

+Set up local Active Directory service with LDAP

 <a href="https://guacamole.apache.org/">Using Apache Guacamole as free and open-source cross-platform Remote Desktop Gateway</a>